A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: RIS for Basic DFRC Operations

 \textit{2) Problem formulation:} Various papers have employed a diverse range of problem formulations to address RIS-assisted DFRC resource allocation problems.
 Due to the absence of a unified framework for quantifying the performance of both communications and sensing in ISAC, each task is typically assessed based on its own set of performance metrics.
 Generally, resource allocation problems in RIS-assisted DFRC systems can be categorized into four main classes: \begin{itemize} \item The first class involves optimizing a communication metric while ensuring a minimum sensing performance, as exemplified in problems found in~\cite{2022_Zhengyu,2022_Yan,2023_Liu6} and~\cite{2023_Xu2}.
 In these papers, ensuring a specific sensing performance takes precedence, and the communications metric is enhanced subject to that requirement. \item The second class involves optimizing a sensing metric while ensuring a minimum communications performance, as demonstrated in problems presented in~\cite{2022_Yu,2023_Liao,2023_Akshay} and~\cite{2022_Liu4}.
 In contrast to the previous case, in this scenario, the sensing metric is optimized subject to a specific communication quality constraint. \item The third class involves optimizing a system performance metric while ensuring a minimum performance for both sensing and communications.
 For instance, in~\cite{2022_Yu2}, the authors optimized the system's energy efficiency subject to constraints on the communication user's rate \textit{and} the radar SINR.
-It is crucial to note that in the first three classes, setting high standards for the metrics used in the constraints may potentially limit the feasible space of the optimization problem and may even lead to infeasible problems.
-Additionally, these problem formulations may not achieve full integration between communications and sensing, as the value of one or more of the metrics are forced to satisfy certain bounds. \item The fourth class entails optimizing an objective function that incorporates both sensing and communication performance metrics.
+It is crucial to note that in the first three classes, setting high standards for the metrics used in the constraints may potentially limit the feasible space of the optimization problem and may even lead to infeasible problems. \item The fourth class entails optimizing an objective function that incorporates both sensing and communication performance metrics.
 In this approach, a new objective function is formulated by combining the performance metrics of both communications and sensing, as expressed in~\eqref{eq:wsum}.
 In this category, there are two types of objective functions: homogeneous~\cite{2022_Yikai,2023_Esmaeilbeig,2023_Li9,2023_Li10} and heterogeneous~\cite{2023_Zhu2,2022_sun} functions.
 Homogeneous objective functions involve combining radar and communication metrics that can be measured using the same unit.
-For instance, combining the radar and communication SNRs~\cite{2023_Li10} results in an objective function with the same unit.
+For instance, combining the radar and communication SNRs~\cite{2023_Li10}.
 Heterogeneous objective functions, on the other hand, combine two distinct radar and communication metrics.
-An example of this is the combination of the communication MUI energy and the radar output SNR~\cite{2022_sun}.
+An example of this is the combination of the communication multi-user interference (MUI) energy and the radar output SNR~\cite{2022_sun}.
 One challenge in formulating heterogeneous objective functions is determining appropriate weights for the distinct radar and communications performance metrics to ensure that one does not become excessively dominant. \end{itemize}